cloudfoundry-community/terraform-provider-cloudfoundry/website/docs/r/space.html.markdown

 Provides a Cloud Foundry resource for managing Cloud Foundry [spaces](https://docs.cloudfoundry.org/concepts/roles.html) within organizations.

 ~> **NOTE:** This resource requires the provider to be authenticated with an account granted org manager permissions.
+~> **NOTE:** Only modify users managed in the resource, and ignore any existing other users provisioned elsewhere.

 ## Example Usage